Published on January 23rd, 2018 | by The Perfume Expert

 The Best Color Care Products For Your Exact Color And Hair Type

-If you aren’t prepared to color your hair at a salon just yet, then I’ll point you in the right direction:
+If you aren’t prepared to color your hair at a salon just yet, then I’ll point you in the right direction with these tried-and-tested toning products that REALLY work!

-For vanishing brassy yellow tones check out the Shu Uemura Color Lustre Shades Reviving Balm Cool Blonde
+For vanishing brassy yellow tones in blonde hair check out the Shu Uemura Color Lustre Shades Reviving Balm Cool Blonde or Christophe Robin’s Baby Blonde hair mask.

 For the EXACT types of shampoos and conditioners that will keep your color tone right, for your specific hair type and color (including links) you can download my best selling step by step, easy to follow ebook guide: